CtrlK

 Completeness

-Clearly answers both what ('Analyzes artifacts, identifies recipients who clicked, contains malicious IOCs, removes emails') AND when ('Use when a phishing email is reported or detected') with explicit trigger guidance.
+Clearly answers both what ('Analyzes artifacts, identifies recipients who clicked, contains malicious IOCs, and removes emails from mailboxes') and when ('Use when a phishing email is reported or detected') with an explicit trigger clause.

 3 / 3